HMRC’s new Making Tax Digital (MTD) regulation is the biggest shake-up of tax laws in a generation, bringing tax into the digital age.

 |Rate of VAT charged||Amount of VAT to reclaim|

-HMRC will also require you to record the following information digitally so it knows where the VAT return has come from:
+HMRC also require you to record the following information digitally so it knows where the VAT return has come from:

 - Your business name.